ashiklom/pecan.book/Installing PEcAn Ubuntu.md

 apt-get -y update

 # install packages for postgresql (using a newer version than default)
-apt-get -y install libdbd-pgsql postgresql postgresql-client php5-pgsql libpq-dev postgresql-9.4-postgis-2.1 postgresql-9.4-postgis-2.1-scripts
+apt-get -y install libdbd-pgsql postgresql postgresql-client libpq-dev postgresql-9.4-postgis-2.1 postgresql-9.4-postgis-2.1-scripts

+# install following if you want to run pecan through the web
+apt-get -y install php5-pgsql

 # enable bety user to login with trust by adding the following lines after
 # the ability of postgres user to login in /etc/postgresql/9.3/main/pg_hba.conf